xlr8nur/odin-book-backend/README.md

 - Express
 - Mongoose

-LINK to frontend of the project;
+Link to frontend of the project;

 https://github.com/xlr8nur/odin-book-frontend